KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

 - **Can Facebook/Instagram read everything I do online?** No!
 Meta is only able to read and watch your online activities when you open a link or ad from within their apps.
 - **Does Facebook actually steal my passwords, address and credit card numbers?** No!
 I didn't prove the exact data Meta is tracking, but wanted to showcase the kind of data they *could* get without you knowing.
 As shown in the past, if it's possible for a company to get access to data for free, without asking the user for permission, [they will track it](https://twitter.com/steipete/status/1025024813889478656?lang=en).
-- **How can I protect myself?** For full details scroll down to the end of the article.
+- **How can I protect myself?** For full details [scroll down to the end of the article](#how-to-protect-yourself-as-a-user).
 Summary: Whenever you open a link from within one of Meta's apps, make sure to click the dots in the corner to open the page in Safari instead.
-- **Is Meta doing this on purpose?** As an outsider, I don't know how the decisions were made internally.
+- **Is Meta doing this on purpose?** I can't say how the decisions were made internally.
 All I can say is that building your own in-app browser takes a non-trivial time to program and maintain, significantly more than just using the privacy and user-friendly alternative that's already been built into the iPhone for the past 7 years.

 ---